Creating a basic command

 : some text that you can use to display when a "help" command is used.

-There are many other properties available, all of which can be seen in the [CommandOptions
+There are many other properties available, all of which can be seen in the CommandOptions

-be explained in upcoming sections.
+but will also be explained in upcoming sections.

 Creating the messageRun